 His gaze moved to hers, holding steady.
-A small smile crossed his lips and he shrugged ever so slightly, folding the paper and resting his hands in his lap.
+A small smile crossed his lips and he shrugged, folding the paper and resting his hands in his lap.
 "It was the least I could do.
 I'm glad you enjoyed it."

 "I mean," she hesitated, "for everything.
 Not just bringing me here, but... well."
 A short chuckle escaped her lips.
 "I guess bringing me here might be the most accurate way to say it, actually.
 I mean...
 I'd be dead without you, so I'm in your debt."

 "Then," he said slowly, "I suppose I should say the same."